- NEW: Follow-up to the Habitat III – disability in urban development: Cities 2030 – Cities for All: Implementing the New Urban Agenda

-- NEW: Outcome document of the United Nations Conference on Housing and Sustainable Urban Development (Habitat III): New Urban Agenda
+- Outcome document of the United Nations Conference on Housing and Sustainable Urban Development (Habitat III): New Urban Agenda

 - UN DESA/DSPD – Ecuador High-Level Forum on Disability Inclusion and Accessible Urban Development, 16 October 2016, Quito, Ecuador.

 - Good Practices of Accessible Urban Development (Word Version, 65MB; PDF Version, 3MB)

 - Info-graphic on Disability and Accessible Urban Development

 - HABITAT III: Revised Zero Draft of the New Urban Agenda – 10 September 2016

 - Forum on Ways forward Towards a Disability Inclusive and Accessible New Urban Agenda (New York, 14 June, 2016) [Flyer] [Concept note] [Programme] [CART Transcripts]